Transcribed from Podcast #1 Ross and Carrie and Pastor Melissa Scott

 I’m not going to quote everything that Ross and Carrie said on the matters of security and overall church operations because they go on and on about it.
 Suffice it to say, they freak out that the service is not public; they freak out that a reservation is required; they freak out that there is a sign out front warning potential disruptors that doing so is a crime; they freak out that we have volunteer security guards and off-duty policeman keeping the peace; they freak out that they have to sit in assigned seats and they can’t roam about freely talking on their cell phones; they freak out that there are no fellowship groups…and to all of this they assign the warning, “red flags.”

 All I can say is, somebody’s expectations are skewed.
 Dr. Scott used to teach on Watchman Nee’s The Normal Christian Life and how abnormal the real Christian life would appear to modern-day churchmen who have conformed to the world’s way of doing things.
+Besides, Ross and Carrie would probably prefer we all get gunned down like pigs than take security seriously.
+Have they not been watching the news and the spate of church shootings?
+Lovely people those armed secularists.
+So tolerant and peace loving.

 – Richard Harvey is a journalism major from San Francisco and a guest poster on this site.